CKC-Technologies/tunl-embedded-payment-form/README.md

 ### A Peek Under the Hood

-The [`ideposit-embed-sdk.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/ideposit-embed-sdk.php) is nothing fancy at present.
+The [`tunl-embed-sdk.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/tunl-embed-sdk.php) is nothing fancy at present.
 It just contains all the boilerplate to do CURL calls and a wrapper method to get the form url.
 To illustrate, here is a command line version of the CURL call being made by

-`$ideposit_sdk->get_form_url($tunl_form_options)`
+`$tunl_sdk->get_form_url($tunl_form_options)`

 ```bash
 curl -X POST https://test-payment.tunl.com/embed/get-card-form-url.php \